 Orwell is a very small village located in the state of Ohio.
 With a population of 1,511 people and just one neighborhood, Orwell is the 505th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Orwell is generally considered to be a blue-collar town.
-45.63% of the Orwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Orwell is a village of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Orwell who work in food service (9.23%), sales jobs (8.36%), and office and administrative support (6.40%).
+When you are in Orwell, you'll notice that it is more blue-collar than most other communities in America.
+45.70% of Orwell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Orwell is a village of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Orwell who work in sales jobs (11.21%), office and administrative support (9.47%), and food service (9.03%).

 Also of interest is that Orwell has more people living here who work in computers and math than 95% of the places in the US.